arunjoseph-bioinfo/bioinformatics_project/README.md

     * You can download the plot using the camera icon above the plot.
 5. Once done, close the app from the terminal by pressing Ctrl+C.

+Please contact me at arunjoseph.work@gmail.com in case of any queries or feedbacks.
+Thank you.